PASTA-ELN/pasta-eln/docs/source/definitions.rst

     temperature_A : 97

 where "temperature_A" is called the **key** and 97 the **value** which is a number in this case.
-This information is missing crutial information:
+This information is missing crucial information:

 - scientific unit; might / might-not differ from measurement to measurement
 - description; might be a text in the user's language, an official description, etc.
-- IRI / URL: link to a resource on the internet that represents an offcial definition, ontology node, ...
+- IRI / URL: link to a resource on the internet that represents an official definition, ontology node, ...

 As such, the previous entry should be rewritten as, where () are used to symbolize a tuple: